Child Care Law

 There are many types of orders available to the Court in Children proceedings.
 The Courts must however have regard to the "no order principle" set out in the Children Act 1989 and will not impose an order unless it considers that doing so would be better for the child than making no order at all.

-We recognise that legal solutions imposed by the court are not always in the best interests of our clients and their children.
+We recognise that legal solutions imposed by the Court are not always in the best interests of our clients and their children.
 Our goal is to help you resolve disputes with your former partner amicably and constructively wherever possible.
 We understand the need for you and your former partner to maintain an ongoing relationship as parents in the future and we can discuss formalising your agreement into a Parenting Plan if appropriate.

 Sometimes arrangements cannot be agreed satisfactorily between parents but this needn’t mean long and protracted court proceedings.
-Our family lawyers are skilled at achieving early resolution of issues whilst ensuring that your position is protected at all times.
+Our family lawyers are skilled at achieving early resolution of issues while ensuring that your position is protected at all times.

 Make An Enquiry